 This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.
 If you have questions about this notice, please ask a Hospital staff member.
-You can also call our Health Information Services department at (440) 743-4242.
+You can also call Medical Records at (440) 743-4242.

 Each time you are treated at Parma Community General Hospital, a record of your visit is made.
 Typically, this record contains your symptoms, examination and test results, diagnoses, treatment, and a plan for future care or treatment.
 Your individual records are called Protected Health Information (PHI).
 This notice describes how we use your information.
 It describes our obligations to you and your information.
 It also describes your rights under the law.

 For the purposes of this notice and your PHI, Parma Community General Hospital Association has structured itself into an organized health care arrangement.
 This means that the groups and services listed below will share your PHI as necessary to carry out treatment, payment, and health care operations as permitted by law.
 This organization is composed of Parma Community General Hospital Association, its employees, the physicians and other licensed practitioners and groups that have been granted privileges to practice at the Hospital.
 Parma Community General Hospital Association is the corporate name for Parma Community General Hospital.
 The corporation also includes all other services that are provided by Parma Community General Hospital.
 This includes, but is not limited to, Home Health Care, Seasons of Life Hospice, and the Cancer Center at Parma Hospital.
 In the rest of this Notice, the providers will be referred to as the Hospital.

 - Maintain the privacy of your PHI; and